 These risks have not changed significantly during the year although the level of external threat from cyber risk is elevated across the industry.
-Following the outbreak of the Covid-19 pandemic, the Company operated with most staff located remotely.
+Since the Covid-19 pandemic, the Group has moved to more hybrid working.
 All operations have continued to function effectively and controls remained robust.